tsepuri/ulamp/Courseware/01.8_Assignment/README.md

 ## What to turn in

-Before the start of class next week, one member of each pair should send an email to the instructor with the following:
+Before the start of class next week, one member of each pair should send an submit through Canvas the following:

 * Subject:  Assignment 1
 * Names of the members of pair